happypeter/githome/wiki.md

     - this is from the villager's suggestion

   - aviod condensation/ventilation
-      - and also because the glazing is poor and foam is lacking, the inside is not so warm and thus not so easy to have mositure anyway.
-      - does all the house need ventilation?
-Maybe NOT. https://youtu.be/QEPzyrynU6Q?t=430
-        - the the bathroom ceiling must be well sealed, and Maybe do a vent to other room(if not outer space)
-    - https://youtu.be/dee7g_HtMIQ?t=94 this video suggest, if you have false ceiling, a vent for attic space is a MUST
-    - so my plan is not to vent to outside space(e.g eave vent), but make big vent to indoor space with a trap door(make the trap door fully sealable, and open it in witer to check the moisture rate of the roof), and use foam to cover the concrete room to avoid condensation, so the false ceiling is generally designed for aesthetic reason, not for insulation.

   - depending on where you have a vent to outside the house in your attic space, you maybe need to do insulation on ceiling or false ceiling